Amir Aliakbari: Early career

-In 2014, longtime MMA entrepreneur Mishal Abul personally found Aliakbari and got him into MMA.
-Abul was an investor with Paradigm Sports Management, so Aliakbari signed a management agreement with them.
+In 2014, longtime MMA entrepreneur & Gambino associate, Michael Abul personally founded Aliakbari from his wrestling credentials and got him into MMA.
+Abul was also a Founding investor with Paradigm Sports, so Aliakbari signed a management agreement with Paradigm Sports.
 At the same time, he signed on to train under UFC star Mike Swick of AKA Thailand in Phuket, Thailand, also training alongside UFC fighters Mark Hunt and Soa Palelei.
 Aliakbari is the first world class Iranian wrestler to pursue an MMA career.

 Early MMA career

-Aliakbari made his professional MMA debut in October 2015, defeating Hyung Chul-Lee via TKO in the first round.
+In October 2015, Aliakbari made his professional MMA debut at Full Metal Dojo and defeated Hyung Chul-Lee via TKO in the first round.
 His second bout came two months later as he defeated Radu Spinghel via TKO in the first round.

 Rizin Fighting Federation

 In early 2016, it was announced that Aliakbari had signed with the Japanese promotion Rizin Fighting Federation.
 He made his debut in September in the first round of the Openweight Grand Prix against Joao Isidoro Almeida.
 He won the fight via TKO in the first round.
 Aliakbari was scheduled to face former UFC champion Shane Carwin in the quarter-finals in December 2016.
 However, Carwin withdrew from the tournament and he instead faced Heath Herring.
 Aliakbari won the bout by unanimous decision.
 In the final stage of the tournament on December 31, Aliakbari faced Valentin Moldavsky.
 He won the fight via split decision.
 He then faced Mirko Cro Cop in the finals on the same night and lost the fight via knockout.
 He then defeated Geronimo dos Santos and Tyler King via TKO.